 For each GPU, the driver mode is shown to the right of its name.
-In the screenshot, the GTX™ card runs in WDDM driver mode and the Tesla™ card runs in TCC driver mode.
-If you see any Tesla™ card running in WDDM mode, change its mode with following command:
+In the screenshot above, the GTX™ card runs in WDDM driver mode and the Tesla™ card runs in TCC driver mode.
+If you see any Tesla™ card running in WDDM mode, change its mode with the following command:

 nvidia-smi -g 0 -dm 1

-The -g option refers to the ID that appears to the left of the GPU name (change accordingly).
-Reboot the system.
+-g option refers to the ID that appears to the left of the GPU name.
+Change it accordingly.
+Reboot the system after performing the change.

 Make binary file executable with:

 Stop the Xserver by changing to run level 3 with:

 - You have to first install the Linux kernel headers and the build tools of your distribution to run setup.